There are a bunch of popular misconceptions about dating events in the New Testament. This articles explores some of the worst.

 The New Testament has a limited set of time references that modern people often use to attempt to reconstruct the detailed dates of Jesus’ ministry.
 It is my opinion that Jesus was following a known, or knowable, schedule and the time references that remain in the text are always part of the prophetic stories that Jesus was laying out for future readers.
 The Book of Mark shows this pattern quite strongly.

 Curiously, the schedule in Mark provides a way to find the historical, Old Testament stories that Jesus was using for each of his public encounters.
 This schedule provides a map for linking Jesus’ words to the underlying Old Testament stories.
 This takes what at times are quite brief stories and fully expands those stories with supporting documentation.

 Once the dates surrounding Jesus’ life and ministry are known, the prophetic applications can then be drawn from those stories.
 This is an acid test that no other New Testament dating systems dare address since they are not accurate enough to draw modern prophetic conclusions.

 In the case of Jesus’ life a 2000 year prophetic offset is in operation.
-The 2000th anniversaries of Jesus’ early life landed in 1998 with clearly identifiable headlines.
-If the pattern holds the second wave of such headlines hit in 2010.
-A third round of prophetic headlines will hit in 2028.
-Articles dealing with modern application look at the prophetic stories for these future dates.
+The 2000th anniversaries of Jesus’ early life landed in 1998 NS with clearly identifiable headlines.
+Some prophetic replay of Jesus' ministry should be seen in world headlines in 2028 NS.